A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 When you experience “My Shoulder Popped Out Of Place And Back In,” it means the humerus temporarily left its normal position but then returned either on its own or with help.
 This action can be startling and painful, often accompanied by a sharp sensation or audible pop.

 The shoulder is the most commonly dislocated major joint in the body due to its shallow socket and reliance on soft tissues for stability.
 The labrum (a cartilage rim), ligaments, and muscles work together to keep it in place.
 When these structures are compromised, dislocations occur more easily.
+The American Academy of Orthopaedic Surgeons explains shoulder dislocation as an injury where the upper arm bone comes partly or completely out of the shoulder socket.

 Types of Shoulder Dislocations